rkitover/windows-dev-guide/README.md

-I suggest using the short forms of PowerShell aliases instead of the POSIX aliases, this forces your brain into PowerShell mode so you will mix things up less often, with the exception of a couple of things like `mkdir` and the alias above for `which`.
+I suggest using the short forms of PowerShell aliases instead of the POSIX aliases, this forces your brain into PowerShell mode so you will mix things up less often, with the exception of a couple of things like `mkdir` and the wrapper above for `which`.

 Here are a few: